-OVERVIEW OF THE 2020 INSPECTION AND HISTORICAL DATA BY INSPECTION YEAR
+OVERVIEW OF THE 2020 INSPECTION

-The following information provides an overview of our 2020 inspection as well as data from the previous inspection.
+The following information provides an overview of our 2020 inspection.
 We use a risk-based method to select audits for review and to identify areas on which we focus our review.
 Because our inspection process evolves over time, it can, and often does, focus on a different mix of audits and audit areas from inspection to inspection and firm to firm.
 Further, a firm's business, the applicable auditing standards, or other factors can change from the time of one inspection to the next.
 As a result of these variations, we caution that our inspection results are not necessarily comparable over time or among firms.